Last Updated on July 30, 2022

 For many Filipinos, taking a whole year off after high school is unthinkable.
-They assume that it is a wasted year if they don’t go directly into college, which is understandable with our current educational norm.
+They assume it is a wasted year if they don’t go directly into college, which is understandable with our current educational norm.

 Another issue about taking a year off is the feeling of being left out, especially the idea that your friends will graduate ahead of you.

 However, there are times when we need to rest and discover what we really want to pursue in college.
-This is where a gap year comes handy.
+This is where a gap year comes in handy.

 What is a Gap Year?

 According to gapyearassociation.org, a gap year is a semester or year of experiential learning.
 Typically, after high school and before career or post-secondary education, to deepen one’s practical, professional, and personal awareness.

 I first heard this term from an interview with a millennial farmer who took a year off before entering college.
 During his gap year, he interned on a farm in a nearby province to learn more about the industry’s skills and opportunities.

 I found it interesting and intriguing since a gap year may seem absurd for many of us.
 It also means we are “stopping” our education, which can embarrass others.